 • Constant Monitoring of groundwater quality where the company operates.

-• Regular testing of over 600 groundwater & surface water monitoring wells on a regular basis, 110 in the Middle Magdalena Valley, 460 in Putumayo and 41 in Ecuador.
-We have collected and tested over 1,300 water samples throughout our water monitoring programs in 2023.
+• Regular testing of over 600 groundwater & surface water monitoring wells on a regular basis, 110 in the Middle Magdalena Valley, 428 in Putumayo, 107 in Ecuador.
+We have collected and tested over 1,300 water samples throughout our water monitoring programs in 2024.

 • Confirmed Results—Independent monitoring and testing to confirm that Gran Tierra has fully safeguarded groundwater quality throughout its history of drilling operations in Colombia.